FUN AND BENEFICIAL PARK ACTIVITIES FOR KIDS

 Here’s how to make age-appropriate adjustments for a playground scavenger hunt that’s fun for everyone:

 - Toddlers and pre-school: For the youngest children, keep your scavenger hunt list and directions simple and easy to follow.
-Keep list items as generic as possible — for example, “tree” instead of “oak tree” or “bird” instead of “robin.”
-Include nature items like common local animals, flowers and insects, and playground and park items like benches, slides, swings and more.
-Use simple, large words for early readers or pictures for toddlers.
-Have the kids check off their list as they go or mark each found item with a sticker.
-Alternatively, you can make a list of things the kids can collect and bring back — like rocks, sticks, leaves, flowers, feathers and more.
+Keep list items as generic as possible and include nature items like common local animals, flowers, and playground and park items.
+Use simple, large words or pictures and have the kids check off their list as they go or mark each found item with a sticker.
+Alternatively, you can make a list of things the kids can collect and bring back — like rocks, sticks, leaves, flowers, feathers, and more.

-- School-age kids: For this age group, you can make your park scavenger list a little more challenging, providing more specific items to find, like certain types of trees, flowers or birds.
-You could also write up clues for each item instead of providing a list for an added challenge.
-Have kids write about or draw their found objects, or make crayon rubbings of items like tree bark, leaves or rocks.
+- School-age kids: For this age group, you can make your park scavenger list a little more challenging.
+You can write up clues for each item or list specific items to find, like certain types of trees, flowers, or birds.
+Have kids write about or draw their found objects or make crayon rubbings of tree bark, leaves, or rocks.
 For other variations, make an alphabet hunt to find something for each letter of the alphabet, or have children find items beginning with the same letter as their name.

-- Tweens and teens: Older children and teens can handle much more challenging lists of harder-to-find items like more rare plants and animals or more advanced concepts like evidence of animal tracks, burrows, camouflage, animal relationships and more.
+- Tweens and teens: Older children and teens can handle more challenging lists of harder-to-find items like rare plants and animals or more advanced concepts like evidence of animal tracks, burrows, camouflage, and animal relationships.
 Send teens with digital cameras or smartphones to capture photographic evidence of their findings to share with the group at the end.
 Alternatively, you can also go ahead of time and hide coins or small objects along a park path and then give clues as to the locations.

-Fresh air and nature play are critical to childhood development, so it’s important for communities to have usable, versatile green spaces for families to use.
-A playground can make a community park even more enticing to young families, and keep them coming back again and again.
-Adding or updating the playground equipment in your park will encourage more visitors to your park and provide many benefits for children and families.
+Experiencing fresh air and outdoor natural play areas is critical to childhood development, so it’s essential for communities to have usable, versatile green spaces for families to use.
+A playground can make a community park even more enticing to young families and keep them coming back again and again.
+Adding to or updating the playground equipment in your park will encourage more visitors to your park and provide many benefits for children and families.